gordonforce/debian-java-development-environment/README.md

 Configuration Manager: Ansible

-Depends On: .zshrc and oh-my-zsh
+Depends on zsh and oh-my-zsh

 Steps